 Happy Meatless Monday!
 Spring is *officially* here, but the weather is still terrible and I’m still eating warm meals.

-I’ve got a lovely recipe for Creamy Vegan Ethiopian Lentils for you today.
+I’ve got a lovely Creamy Vegan Ethiopian Lentils recipe for you today.
 Just look!

 One of the easiest ways to achieve a delicious Ethiopian flavor is to use a traditional seasoning known as Berbere seasoning.